mrsilver76/plex-autoshutdown/README.md

 1. They are offered under the unlicence (https://unlicense.org)
 2. The feature/change is well documented and easy to understand.
 3. The feature/change has sensible defaults.
-4. The feature/change will be useful to the majority of users (we're trying to avoid having 1001 niche features)
+4. The feature/change will be useful to the majority of users (I'm trying to avoid having 1001 niche features)
 5. The feature/change has been implemented (where possible) in both Windows and Linux.

-We encourage people to use the same variable names in scripts to make documenting the options easier.
+I encourage people to use the same variable names in scripts to make documenting the options easier.